Types of Degrees Marine Engineering Majors Are Getting

 |Hispanic or Latino||22|

-Students from other countries are interested in Marine Engineering, too.
+Marine Engineering appeals to people across the globe.
 About 1.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Arab Emirates